 In the winter, you'll see signs for "permit parking only."
 The free backcountry permits are available at the Peaks Ranger Station.

-Enjoy the Watchable Wildlife Trail
+Watchable Wildlife Trail

 The Watchable Wildlife trail loops through the edge of Kendrick Park, which is a huge meadow surrounded by ponderosa pine and aspen, with excellent views of the San Francisco Peaks and Kendrick Mountain.